-The Applicant requests that the NYSPSC refuse to apply the minimum lot area, maximum structure size, maximum total building area, minimum rear yard, minimum front yard, minimum side yard, minimum total side yard, minimum accessory structure setback, maximum accessory structure height, maximum accessory structure lot coverage of rear yard, fence height restriction, and minimum road frontage provision restrictions because the Project consists of an underground transmission system within an existing ROW, public parks, or on utility-owned property, and the configuration of the structures within the Project's ROW will be a function of the optimal width, length, clearance, and reliability criteria, as well as safety and other governing requirements (i.e., National Electrical Safety Code [NESC]), regardless of the size of effected lots, their road frontages and the maximum size of the structures housing the underground transmission line and because compliance with this local requirement would be technically impossible or impracticable from a cost and economics perspective.
+The Applicant requests that the NYSPSC refuse to apply the minimum lot area, maximum structure size, maximum total building area, minimum rear yard, minimum front yard, minimum side yard, minimum total side yard, minimum accessory structure setback, maximum accessory structure height, maximum accessory structure lot coverage of rear yard, fence height restriction, and minimum road frontage provision restrictions because they are unreasonably restrictive in view of existing technology and the needs of consumers.
+The Project consists of an underground transmission system within an existing ROW, public parks, or on utility-owned property, and the configuration of the structures within the Project's ROW will be a function of the optimal width, length, clearance, and reliability criteria, as well as safety and other governing requirements (i.e., National Electrical Safety Code [NESC]), regardless of the size of effected lots, their road frontages and the maximum size of the structures housing the underground transmission line, making compliance with this local requirement technically impossible or impracticable.
+Moreover, the needs of consumers are best met by enabling the Applicant to construct the Project and operate and maintain it safely and reliably pursuant to procedures that are based on the NESC, PSL, and reliability standards.
 To that end, and for example, to the extent a fence needs to be installed, that fence height will be selected based on NESC specifications.
-As noted above, the Applicant also requests that the NYSPSC refuse to apply the prohibition against the installation of public utility facilities in the A1 and A5 districts because existing technology and factors of cost and economics do not allow Applicant to avoid the impacted districts in the Town.
+As noted above, the Applicant also requests that the NYSPSC refuse to apply the prohibition against the installation of public utility facilities in the A1 and A5 districts because existing technology does not allow Applicant to avoid the impacted districts in the Town.